 The Main Idea

-To sum up, DPM membership is an evolving community hub that combines the support of a community forum with mentorship opportunities, Mastermind groups, and a steady flow of new project resources released every month.
+To sum up, DPM membership is an evolving community hub that combines the support of a community with mentorship opportunities, Mastermind groups, and a steady flow of new project resources released every month.

 What Is DPM School?